Church Third Party Uses: What You Don’t Know Can Hurt You!

 Here are some factors to consider when building your policy and Agreement:

-- Abide by conduct not in dispute of your faith statement.
+Abide by conduct not in dispute of your faith statement.
 Make sure they know your statement of faith, especially on marriage and sexuality, and agree that the rental will do nothing that contravenes that faith statement and Biblical Code of Conduct to jeopardize your legal protections and reputation.
-Further, be clear that the church’s leadership is the final decision-maker as to whether the proposed use is or is not consistent with your faith statement.

-- Who’s in charge?
-A facilities committee or appointed manager should approve building request forms, track building scheduling and use, and maintain a centralized scheduling calendar.
+Who’s in charge?
+Appoint a facilities manager to track building scheduling and use.
+The manager should approve building request forms and maintain a centralized scheduling calendar.

 Absolutely, since a church could be liable for injuries that occur during the use of its premises by an outside group because it is the owner of the premises.
 This risk can be reduced by adopting various precautions, including the following:

-- Finally, check with the church insurer to determine coverage issues in the event the church is sued due to an accident or injury occurring during the group’s use of the property.
+Finally, check with the church insurer to determine coverage issues in the event the church is sued as a result of an accident or injury occurring during the group’s use of the property.

 Disclaimer: This memorandum is provided for general information purposes only and is not a substitute for legal advice particular to your situation.
 No recipients of this memo should act or refrain from acting solely on the basis of this memorandum without seeking professional legal counsel.
 Simms Showers LLP expressly disclaims all liability relating to actions taken or not taken based solely on the content of this memorandum.
 Please contact Robert Showers at firstname.lastname@example.org or Justin Coleman at email@example.com for specific legal advice on this issue for your needs.